An 8-dimensional family of simply connected Godeaux surfaces: Normal form and a complete intersection of four quadrics in

 \end{remark}

 \begin{definition}We call any minimal free resolution of the type

-with a skew-symmetric middle matrix $d_2$ and which restricts with $x_0=x_1=0$ to the complex described above a \textit{standard resolution} of $R(X)$. \end{definition} Over an algebraically closed field any numerical Godeaux surface $X$ such that the base locus of $|2K_{X}|$ consists of $4$ distinct base points $R(X)$ admits a standard resolution.
-Note that such a standard resolution is in general not unique.
+with a skew-symmetric middle matrix $d_2$ and which restricts with $x_0=x_1=0$ to the complex described above a \textit{standard resolution} of $R(X)$. \end{definition} \begin{remark} Over an algebraically closed field, the canonical ring of any marked numerical Godeaux surface admits a standard resolution.
+Note that such a standard resolution is in general not unique. \end{remark}

 In a standard resolution the red parts of \ref{not_gensetup} are completely determined.
 We now plan to determine the remaining blue parts of the resolution by using (unfolding) parameters for their entries and analyzing their relations which are imposed by the condition $d_{1}d_{2}=0$.
 We start analyzing the relations imposed by $d_{1}'d_{2}=0$, where $d_{1}'$ is the matrix obtained from $d_1$ by erasing the first row.
 The first row of $d_{1}$ will be added at the last step in our construction, since we can recover it from $d_{2}$ by a syzygy computation.